-- (1) Make certification procedures readily available to school food authorities and provide guidance necessary to facilitate the certification process. - (2) Require school food authorities to submit documentation to demonstrate compliance with meal pattern requirements set forth in §210.10 and §220.8 of this chapter, as applicable.
-Such documentation must reflect meal service at or about the time of certification. - (3) State agencies must review certification documentation submitted by the school food authority to ensure compliance with meal pattern requirements set forth in §210.10, or §220.8 of this chapter, as applicable.
-For certification purposes, State agencies should consider any school food authority compliant: - (i) If when evaluating daily and weekly range requirements for grains and meat/meat alternates, the certification documentation shows compliance with the daily and weekly minimums for these two components, regardless of whether the school food authority has exceeded the maximums for the same components. - (ii) If when evaluating the service of frozen fruit, the school food authority serves products that contain added sugar. - (4) Certification procedures must ensure that no performance-based cash assistance is provided to school food authorities for meals served prior to October 1, 2012. - (5) Within 60 calendar days of a certification submission or as otherwise authorized by FNS, review submitted materials and notify school food authorities of the certification determination, the date that performancebased cash assistance is effective, and consequences for non-compliance.

-- (6) Disburse performance-based cash assistance for all lunches served beginning with the start of certification provided that documentation reflects meal service in the calendar month the certification materials are submitted or, in the month preceding the calendar month of submission. - (e) The State agency shall reimburse the school food authority for meal supplements served in eligible schools (as defined in §210.10(n)(1)) operating afterschool care programs under the NSLP in accordance with the rates established in §210.4(b).
+- (i) Make certification procedures readily available to school food authorities and provide guidance necessary to facilitate the certification process. - (ii) Require school food authorities to submit documentation to demonstrate compliance with meal pattern requirements set forth in \$210.10 and \$220.8 or \$220.23, as applicable.
+Such documentation must reflect meal service at or about the time of certification. - (iii) State agencies must review certification documentation submitted by the school food authority to ensure compliance with meal pattern requirements set forth in §210.10, §220.8, or §220.23, as applicable.
+For certification purposes, State agencies should consider any school food authority compliant: - (A) If when evaluating daily and weekly range requirements for grains and meat/meat alternates, the certification documentation shows compliance with the daily and weekly minimums for these two components, regardless of whether the school food authority has exceeded the maximums for the same components. - (B) If when evaluating the service of frozen fruit, the school food authority serves products that contain added sugar. - (iv) Certification procedures must ensure that no performance-based cash assistance is provided to school food authorities for meals served prior to October 1, 2012. - (v) Within 60 calendar days of a certification submission or as otherwise authorized by FNS, review submitted materials and notify school food authorities of the certification determination, the date that performance-based cash assistance is effective, and consequences for non-compliance; - (vi) Disburse performance-based cash assistance for all lunches served beginning with the start of certification provided that documentation reflects meal service in the calendar month the certification materials are submitted or, in the month preceding the calendar month of submission; and - (vii) In years subsequent to the year certified, through School Year 2014- 2015, State agencies must require school food authorities to submit an